An anonymous donor recently made a $1 million gift to the University of Rochester School of Nursing to support generations of future nurses.

 The donation has been earmarked to support the expansion of Helen Wood Hall, the home of the UR School of Nursing, which is currently undergoing a $15 million renovation to include more technologically enhanced experiential and collaborative learning spaces and accommodate future growth.

 The $1 million gift, provided by a prominent member of the Rochester business community, is one of several large anonymous donations the school has received in recent years to support its operations.
-The donor had benefited from nursing care at home in the past and wanted to make a gift to recognize nurses for their selfless care and compassion for others.
+The donor had benefited from nursing care at home in the past and wanted to make a custom pet owner gifts to recognize nurses for their selfless care and compassion for others.

 “We are extremely grateful for this donor’s generosity, which will help us provide transformative nursing education for years to come,” said Kathy Rideout, dean of the UR School of Nursing.
 “Our shared commitment to providing a cutting-edge home to learn and improve upon the science and craft of nursing will have an immeasurable impact on the health care providers and leaders of tomorrow, as well as the Rochester community who will benefit from their advanced education.”